1. Introduction

 Although various types of studies have been conducted on the social vulnerability of the elderly, there is no consensus over the concept of social vulnerability and its dimensions, influential elements, and conceptual framework.
 Consequently, many questions on its concept and methodology have remained unanswered.
 The lack of consensus on this concept is basically due to the paradigms in quantitative and quantitative investigations.
 There are two distinct perspectives on social vulnerability assessment.
 The first perspective relates to the intangible losses and the elements at risk whose material value cannot easily be calculated.

 The second perspective includes the underlying socioeconomic factors in a society that causes vulnerability.
 In this category, methods assess preparedness, coping and adaptive capacity of vulnerability based on the fabric of society.
-A wide range of factors may be considered as an effective cause of vulnerability, but it should be noted that there is no generally accepted methodology that includes all aspects of social vulnerability [40].
-It should be noted that the assessment of social vulnerability based on indicator-based methods is very important and practical.
+A wide range of factors may be considered as an effective cause of vulnerability, but it should be noted that there is no generally accepted methodology that includes all aspects of social vulnerability [

 A review of the literature in this study revealed that the concept of social vulnerability of elderly people to natural disasters has multidimensional, challenging, complex, hidden, and dynamic nature, and has been investigated and assessed from different aspects and by different approaches and contexts.
 Because of its dynamic nature, various frameworks have been introduced for this concept over time.
 In this study, it was found out that individual characteristics, economic conditions, culture, and the living place of the elderly are the most important factors affecting their social vulnerability.
 It causes older people expose to health problems, financial implications, and limitations.